jawadhoot/resume/docs/index.md

 *Team Size: 1 | Role: Full Stack Engineer | Duration: Sep 2014 - Dec 2015, 1 year 4 months*

 Application for scheduling and executing End User Experience tests on WebPageTest platform.
-UI for analysing results through slicing and dicing results.
-Automated analysis of result from multiple locations and browsers across builds with facility to download weekly performance report.
+UI for analyzing results through slicing and dicing results.
+Automated analysis of result from multiple locations, browsers, and builds with facility to download weekly performance reports.

-- Develop APIs for planning, executing, and analysing tests
+- Develop APIs for planning, executing, and analyzing tests
 - Build a Single Page Web Interface for managing tests
-- Create dashboard for representing test results
+- Create dashboard for test results
-- Create analysis and reporting framework for further analysing of tests